TunkisT/employee-node/readme.md

+### Manage employees app server side using NODE.js

+## Idea:
+This project is for administrators whose can save company employees contacts.
+They can look, add and remove employees.
+For working with this app you need to create your new account and after that you can add all list of your employees.

-## install
+## How to install project

-1. npm i
+1. Download or clone the project from github.
+2. In terminal write "npm i" - this line call installation for all dependencies and required files.
-2. copy .env example to .env and enter your values
+3. Copy .env example to .env and enter your values

-## how to start server
+## How to start server

-1. npm start
+1. Use "npm start" to start server.

 ## dependencies